 The following states have passed laws either fully or partially decriminalizing certain marijuana possession offenses.
 Typically, decriminalization means no arrest, prison time, or criminal record for the first-time possession of a small amount of marijuana for personal consumption.
 In most decriminalized states, these offenses are treated like a minor traffic violation.
 Additionally, over 50 localities in a dozen states have enacted municipal laws or resolutions either fully or partially decriminalizing minor cannabis possession offenses.

 * Voters in each of these jurisdictions have subsequently approved legislation legalizing the adult use and personal cultivation of cannabis.

-**These states still classify marijuana possession offenses as criminal misdemeanors, but the offenses do not carry any threat of jail time.
+**These states have partially decriminalized certain marijuana possession offenses.
+Although the law still classifies marijuana possession offenses as criminal, the offenses do not carry any threat of jail time.

 *** New Mexico's law takes effect on July 1, 2019.

 **** North Dakota's law takes effect on August 1, 2019.